ADACS

 Neutron Star merger (artist's impression).
 ADACS has taken a significant step towards localising the source of gravitational waves, in this case those produced by merging neutron stars, by optimising a standard gravitational wave analysis package which has helped to accelerate the research plans and capabilities of those studying these energetic events.
 Credit: NASA's Goddard Space Flight Center/CI Lab.

-The current ADACS services contain three service components (SC):
+ADACS contains four service components (SC):

 BeatCOVID-19 support